-The 2020-2021 Final Rate Proposal reflects no increase in power base rates on average and an increase in transmission rates over rates in the immediately preceding two-year rate period (the "2018-2019 Rate Period").
-Average Tier 1 PF Rates remain the same as the prior rate period, at \$35.62 per megawatt hour; average Tier 2 PF Rates decreased by 23 percent, to \$31.76 per megawatt hour when compared to rates in effect in the prior rate period (For more details regarding the average Tier 2 PF Rate decrease, see "POWER SERVICES-Certain Statutes and Other Matters Affecting Bonneville's Power Services-Bonneville's Obligation to Meet Certain Firm Power Requirements in the Region-Comparison of Tier 1 PF Rates and Tier 2 PF Rates."); and average transmission rates increased by 3.6 percent, in each case when compared to rates in effect in the prior rate period.
+The Final 2022-2023 Rates reflect a decrease in power base rates on average and an increase in transmission rates over rates in the immediately preceding two-year rate period (the "2020-2021 Rate Period").
+Average Tier 1 PF Rates decreased by 2.5 percent, to \$34.93 per megawatt hour, and the average Tier 2 PF Rates increased by six percent, to \$33.65 when compared to Average Tier 1 and 2 PF Rates in effect in the prior rate period.
+For more details regarding the proposed average Tier 2 PF Rate increase, see "POWER SERVICES-Certain Statutes and Other Matters Affecting Bonneville's Power Services-Bonneville's Obligation to Meet Certain Firm Power Requirements in the Region-Comparison of Tier 1 PF Rates and Tier 2 PF Rates."
+Weighted average transmission rates increased by 5.4 percent, when compared to average rates in effect in the prior rate period.
 See "TRANSMISSION SERVICES-General-Bonneville's Transmission and Ancillary and Control Area Services Rates."
 These rates are exclusive of other surcharges discussed below.